mmaz/neet/docs/reinforcement_learning.md

 This lab relies on providing the robot with a simulation environment to use as a sandbox for exploration.
 In particular, we will use a Unity-based simulation environment originally developed by [Tawn Kramer](https://github.com/tawnkramer/) for the [DonkeyCar RC platform](https://www.donkeycar.com/).

-This lab exercise relies on a Deep RL demonstration by [Antonin Raffin](https://github.com/araffin), which uses [*Proximal Policy Optimization (PPO)*](https://spinningup.openai.com/en/latest/algorithms/ppo.html) and [*Soft Actor-Critic (SAC)*](https://spinningup.openai.com/en/latest/algorithms/sac.html) to quickly train the simulated DonkeyCar to drive on a randomly generated track.
+This lab exercise relies on a Deep RL demonstration by [Antonin Raffin](https://github.com/araffin), which uses [*Proximal Policy Optimization (PPO)*](https://spinningup.openai.com/en/latest/algorithms/ppo.html) and [*Soft Actor-Critic (SAC)*](https://spinningup.openai.com/en/latest/algorithms/sac.html) to quickly train the simulated DonkeyCar to drive on a randomly generated track (and also leverages a variational autoencoder based on code from [hardmaru](http://blog.otoro.net//2018/06/09/world-models-experiments/)).
 This demonstration is itself a fork of an earlier repository by [Roma Sokolkov](https://github.com/r7vme), which leveraged another Deep RL algorithm [*Deep Deterministic Policy Gradient*](https://spinningup.openai.com/en/latest/algorithms/ddpg.html) (DDPG) in the simulator.

 It is instructive to review [Antonin Raffin's blogpost](https://medium.com/@araffin/learning-to-drive-smoothly-in-minutes-450a7cdb35f4) regarding the testing he conducted, for ideas and background, as you work on the lab.